tzujohsu/tzujohsu/README.md

 ### About Me :

-💼 I have *2+ years* of data relevant internship/co-op/research assitant experience working with data science and machine learning.
+💼 I have *2+ years* experience in data and developer role across the marketing and finance sectors.

 I'm a self-motivated learner with a deep passion for data science and machine learning.
 I constantly seek out new challenges and opportunities to expand my expertise, whether through working on innovative projects💡, exploring the latest research📚, or mastering advanced tools and techniques 🛠️.

-🔭 Here are the companies where I have acquired valuable data-related experience:

-* *Rocket Comapnies -Amrock LLC*
-* *Growth Marketing (SEO and Marketing startup)*
-* *NYCU Fintech Lab & Neuberger Berman*

 ### My Portfolio Overview:

-Here you'll find a collection of projects that reflect my journey and growth in various fields in Data Science, including Predictive Modeling, Data Analysis, Natural Language Processing (NLP), Computer Vision (CV).
+Here you'll find a collection of projects that reflect my journey and growth in various fields, including Predictive Modeling, Data Analysis, Natural Language Processing (NLP), Computer Vision (CV).

 <h2 align = "center"> 📈 My Predictive Modeling/Forecasting Projects </h2>